Carlos8019/songifyapp5/README.md

 # Getting Started with songifyapp5

+Songifyapp5 is a react app that convert song name's into GIF's also provides information about songs such as lyrics, artist, albumm.
+The user enter a song name and songifyapp5 search information using public api's like lastfm and genius api providing the song's details.

 This project is in development phase

 ## Install dependencies
+#install node modules folder
+npm init

 Packages:
 npm install @mui/material @emotion/react @emotion/styled
 npm install @mui/icons-material
 npm install --save @craco/craco